shohne/CarND-Behavioral-Cloning/report.md

 * validation dataset (10%);
 * test dataset (20%).

-After, verify if a pretrained model exists (file [model.h5](model.h5)), if it exists, load it.
-If there is not a previous model.h5 file, build a new model.
+After, verify if a pre-trained model exists (file [model.h5](model.h5)), if this is true, load file model.
+If there is not a previous model.h5 file, build a fresh model from **buildModel** function.

 Next step, starts to train the model calling the **get_data_generador** to provide data for each minibatch.
 We have choose [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) with hyperparameters: